blue-ocean-travella/hratx41-travello/readme.md

 <div >

-This project was a brief 1-week sprint where our team tried to complete an MVP for an external user **Eric Anthony**
+This project was a brief 1-week sprint where our team completed an MVP for an external user, Eric Anthony

  - Our goal is to do MVP with some additional functionality.
  - Vissually we want the application to look amazing and include some additional features beyond MVP.